 Stages of Dementia

 Many older adults over age 60, between 12% to 18%, experience subtle changes in memory or functioning.
 If the changes do not interfere with normal life activities, the person may live for decades with only mild cognitive impairment (MCI).
-Dementia differs from MCI in that it is more noticeable to others and involves impairment with memory, judgment and daily activities.
+Dementia differs from MCI in that it is more noticeable to others and involves impairment with memory, judgment, problem-solving abilities, and daily activities.

-People diagnosed with dementia progress in three stages: early, moderate and late.
+People diagnosed with dementia progress in three stages of the disease: early, moderate, and late.
 The symptoms and rate at which someone progresses through the stages varies from person to person.
-Each stage is unique and comes with a host of changes in feelings, behaviors, skills and safety that require new approaches and strategies for daily care and communication.
+Progression can also vary by which form of dementia someone has, such as Alzheimer’s disease, frontotemporal dementia, vascular dementia, and Parkinson’s disease.
+Each stage of dementia is unique and comes with a host of changes in feelings, behaviors, skills, and safety that require new approaches and strategies for daily care and communication.

 In the early stages, called mild dementia, your loved one may function independently or begin to require some assistance in daily activities.
-Mild dementia often leads people to have difficulty remembering words and names, staying organized, making decisions, managing money or keeping track of medications.
+Mild dementia often leads people to have difficulty remembering the right words for a conversation and names, staying organized, making decisions, managing money, or keeping track of medications.
 These cognitive changes are subtle at first, noticeable mostly to family and close friends.

 Communication Strategies for Caregivers

-Fortunately, there are strategies or Cardinal Principles which can reduce some stress for both the care giver and the receiver.
+Fortunately, there are strategies or Cardinal Principles that can reduce some stress for both the caregiver and the receiver.

 When communicating with someone with dementia, do: